AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- ACP2E-448-->

-*  {{ site.data.var.ee }} no longer throws an exception when you add a bundle product through Page Builder.
+*  Adobe Commerce no longer throws an exception when you add a bundle product through Page Builder.

 <!--- ACP2E-427-->